UN says 5 staff members kidnapped in Yemen 18 months ago walk free | Law-Order

 - Egypt

-The United Nations said Friday that five staff members who were kidnapped in Yemen 18 months ago have walked free In a brief statement, UN spokesperson Farhan Haq said that all "available information suggests that all five colleagues are in good health".
+The United Nations said Friday that five staff members who were kidnapped in Yemen 18 months ago have walked free.

-The five men were workers with the UN Department of Security and Safety, Haq said.
+In a brief statement, Farhan Haq, the deputy spokesman for UN Secretary General Antonio Guterres, said all "available information suggests that all five colleagues are in good health."
+Haq named the freed men as Akm Sufiul Anam; Mazen Bawazir; Bakeel al-Mahdi; Mohammed al-Mulaiki; and Khaled Mokhtar Sheikh.
+All worked for the UN Department of Security and Safety, he said.

+"The secretary-general reiterates that kidnapping is an inhumane and unjustifiable crime, and calls for the perpetrators to be held accountable," Haq said.

 The identity of the kidnappers was not revealed.